October 2014 update

 iAd Workbench includes new advertising options that let you reach more Apple users.

 - You can now run campaigns to reach iOS users in 70 additional countries across the Americas, Europe, Asia, Middle East, Africa, and Australia.
 This expands the iAd Workbench global reach to 95 countries on the iAd App Network.
 For details on supported countries and languages, see the iAd support page.

-- You can now create full page and MREC ads in iAd Workbench in addition to banner, video, and audio ads.
+- You can now create interstitial and MREC ads in iAd Workbench in addition to banner, video, and audio ads.

-- Full page and MREC ads are available for campaigns running in the iAd App Network on iPhone, iPod touch, or iPad.
+- Interstitial and MREC ads are available for campaigns running in the iAd App Network on iPhone, iPod touch, or iPad.
 These will be delivered only to users who have iOS 8.1 or later installed on their devices.

-- A full page ad fills the entire screen on an iOS device and includes a destination.
+- An interstitial ad fills the entire screen on an iOS device and includes a destination.
 An MREC ad is a medium-sized rectangle that occupies a portion of the screen on an iOS device, and also includes a destination.
-The destination for full page and MREC ads can be a video, a website, or an iTunes Store or App Store product page.
+The destination for interstitial and MREC ads can be a video, a website, or an iTunes Store or App Store product page.

-- Updated iAd Workbench Creative Specifications, including full page and MREC specifications, are available for download.
+- Updated iAd Workbench Creative Specifications, including interstitial and MREC specifications, are available for download.

 - With My Audiences, you can reach your existing iOS app customers, delivering tailored retargeting campaigns that drive engagement and loyalty. iOS developers can create custom segments by enabling the iOS 8 Segmentation API in their apps.
 Once enabled, segments are automatically populated in iAd Workbench based on user activity within an app, and can be used for retargeting campaigns.
 See the Getting Started guide for more details.